Dammam: Economy

+Dammam is predominantly an industrial city, whose economy relies on the local petroleum industry.
+Saudi Aramco dominates much of oil sector in the city, as well as in Saudi Arabia.
+The company's headquarter is located in the nearby city of Dhahran, which also hosts the Residential Camp of Aramco.
+First oil well in Saudi Arabia was discovered in Dammam, by which, Saudi Arabia today leads in the global oil and gas industry.
+The well was later named as "Al-Khair".
+Jubail Industrial City, world's largest industrial city is located in nearby city of Jubail.
+Dammam is an import hub for agricultural products, beefs and dairy cattle.

+3M is process of constructing a large manufacturing plant in Dammam.
+Hitachi Energy operates a High Voltage factory in Dammam.
+German multinational Siemens operates a large facility in Dammam to serve its regional customers.
+Dhahran Techno Valley is a tech hub for Aramco.

 Transportation

 Air

 Dammam is served by the King Fahd International Airport, the largest airport in the world in terms of land area.
 The passenger terminal is about 20 km to the northwest of the city and is connected by a six-lane highway.
+It was opened in 1999.
 Being the main airport in the Eastern Province, Dammam is well connected by air with other cities in the Middle East, Asia, Africa and Europe.
-The airport is a hub for SaudiGulf Airlines.
+The airport is a hub for Flynas.
+Dhahran International Airport was the old airport that served Dammam and the Eastern Province.
+It was the 3rd busiest airport in Saudi Arabia before its closure for the public in 1999.

 Sea

-The King Abdul Aziz Sea Port, located on the coast of the Persian Gulf, is the second largest and second busiest port in Saudi Arabia.
+The King Abdulaziz Port, located on the coast of the Persian Gulf, is the second largest and second busiest port in Saudi Arabia.
 It is also the largest port in the Persian Gulf.
 It was founded in the late 1940s.
 It has large equipment that allows it to receive various types of vessels.
 The most important equipments are 56 multi-purpose hoist, 8 container cranes, and 524 tanker containers.
 There are a number of berths for ships and fishing, as well as ship repair yard.

 Road

-Eastern Province cities like Abqaiq, Dhahran, Hofuf, Jubail (Dhahran–Jubail Highway), Khafji, Khobar (Dammam-Khobar Highway), Ras Tanura, Sihat and Qatif (Gulf Road), as well as many cities in other parts of the Kingdom are linked with Dammam by 8-lane highways.
+Eastern Province cities like Abqaiq, Dhahran, Hofuf, Jubail (Dhahran–Jubail Highway), Khafji, Khobar (Dammam-Khobar Highway), Ras Tanura, Saihat and Qatif (Gulf Road), as well as many cities in other parts of the Kingdom are linked with Dammam by 8–lane highways.
 Dammam is connected to the Saudi capital, Riyadh and Jeddah on the west coast by Highway 40.
 It is also linked to Bahrain by the 28 km long King Fahd Causeway.
 Dammam also has highways to other Middle-Eastern countries such as Kuwait (Abu Hadriyah Highway), Oman, Qatar and the United Arab Emirates.